lanvu0/personal-secret-diary/README.md

 The primary objective of this project was to build a robust and secure backend system from the ground up.
 The focus was on implementing the following key concepts:

 *   **RESTful API Design:** Structuring routes and controllers for logical and scalable CRUD (Create, Read, Update, Delete) operations on diary entries.
-*   **User Authentication & Authorization:** Implementing secure user registration, login, and password hashing using `bcryptjs`.
+*   **User Authentication & Authorisation:** Implementing secure user registration, login, and password hashing using `bcryptjs`.
 *   **Session Management:** Using `express-session` with a `connect-sqlite3` store to maintain persistent user sessions and protect routes.
 *   **Database Interaction:** Performing SQL operations with an SQLite database, including table creation, querying, and data manipulation, using the `sqlite` and `sqlite3` packages.
-*   **MVC (Model-View-Controller) Pattern:** Organizing the codebase into distinct logical parts (routes, controllers, database logic) for maintainability and separation of concerns.
+*   **MVC (Model-View-Controller) Pattern:** Organising the codebase into distinct logical parts (routes, controllers, database logic) for maintainability and separation of concerns.
 *   **Middleware:** Creating custom middleware to protect routes and ensure that only authenticated users can access their personal data.

 To support these backend features, a clean user interface was implemented using EJS for server-side rendering, allowing the backend to be tested and demonstrated effectively.